-However, I love how I feel right now more.
-I dramatically reduced my sugar intake over a year ago and will never look back.
-Sure, I have the occasional forbidden sugar loaded item, but I am ever so careful as I do not want to awake the sleeping giant, the sugar addiction.
+I dramatically reduced my sugar intake and will never look back.
+Sure, I have the occasional sugar loaded item, but I am ever so careful as I do not want to awake the sleeping giant, the sugar addiction.
+I will give you my tips for enjoying the occasional sugar treat AFTER you have the addiction under control.

 When I decided to change my eating habits, sugar was the hardest.
 I had made significant progress in my weight loss and fitness level but had hit a plateau.
 After thinking about my habits, I realized the sugar I continued to eat was defeating my healthy lifestyle efforts.
 It was then I made the decision to work harder to reduce the sugar.